Raffle Regulations Australia – 1 Minute Summary

 - A raffle can only be conducted to benefit a non-profit organisation.
 Queensland is the only state where are raffle can be held to assist individuals who need help because of a disaster or a disadvantaged individual.
 A Special Category 3 Permit is required.

-- An individual or group may promote a raffle on behalf of a charity.
+- In most states an individual or group may promote a raffle on behalf of a charity.
 The charity must provide a Letter of Authority to the fundraiser.

-- Yes, a charity may still require a raffle permit even though they have a Charitable Fundraising License (which covers charitable collections and other fundraising activities except raffles)
+- Yes, a charity may still require a raffle permit even though they have a Charitable Fundraising Licence (which covers charitable collections and other fundraising activities except raffles)

 Why not download your FREE Raffle Plan now.